hhauer/central_limit/README.md

 * /ajax/clt_app/nonrandom_slice.json
         As above with the random_slice operation, but always uses a skewed string of 750 zeroes and 250 ones.
 Returns the same members.

+* /ajax/clt_app/long_nonrandom_slice.json
+        Just like the nonrandom_slice endpoint, but with a string that's 7500 zeros, followed by 2500 ones.